About Kitty Block

 Block has testified before the U.S. Congress, worked with international governments and agencies to draft and enforce conservation and animal protection laws, and built coalitions with nongovernmental organizations and industry.
 She has served as an advisor to the White House on Trade and the Environment and has served multiple elected terms on the International Dolphin Conservation Agreement International Review Panel, which works with governments on monitoring violations of the agreement.

-As president of Humane Society International, Block oversees all international campaigns and programs for the organization.
+As CEO of Humane Society International, Block oversees all international campaigns and programs for the organization.

 Block received a law degree from The George Washington University in 1990 and a bachelor’s degree in communications and philosophy from the University of New Hampshire in 1986.